 - A child’s aggressive behavior with his peers needs to be controlled or else it can lead to bullying,buyambienmed.com teasing and physical fights like pulling hair, etc.

 - A child needs to be taught to accept “No” for an answer.

 - The child thrives for social approval in good boy/good girl form.
 So whenever the child does something good, appreciate his work.

-Felicia N. is professionally a teacher but a blogger by choice.
-She blogs at Wedding Maniac and Confused Mango where, she blogs about her life’s journey and her passions.
-She has been teaching kids for the last 6 years and has also been involved in counselling activities.
+Felicia is professionally a primary teacher and an aspiring blogger.
+She blogs at Flawsome Felishia where she blogs about her life’s journey and her passions.
+She has been teaching kids for the last 10 years and has also been involved in various counseling activities.
 You can check out her blog to know more about her.